AmoebeLabs/material3-themes-manual/docs/using/in-cards.md

 \#TODO

 ##:material-home-floor-3: Use the Theme!
-The most important point in using all the features of the HA M3 themes is to _use_ the theme color definitions, and never to use fixed colors!
+The most important point in using all the features of the HAM3 themes is to _use_ the theme color definitions, and never to use fixed colors!

 === "Do"
     ```yaml